New book by Woodward says Trump wanted Syrian leader killed

 Trump did not speak with him until the manuscript was complete, the paper said.
 “So I have another bad book coming out.
 Big deal,” Trump told Woodward, according to a transcript of a telephone call released by the Post.

-Reporting by Andy Sullivan; Editing by Kevin Drawbaugh, Frances Kerry and Leslie Adler
+Additional reporting by Michelle Nichols at the United Nations; Editing by Kevin Drawbaugh, Frances Kerry and Leslie Adler